-If you have questions about estate planning, elder law, or domestic relations, you should explore your options with a qualified attorney as soon as possible.
-Experienced Panola and Harrison County Medicaid planning lawyer Shelia McCoy can schedule an appointment to discuss your situation and help you develop a strategy to work toward your goals.
-Call us at (903) 935-1190 or contact us online to schedule an appointment with an elder law attorney.
+If you have questions about estate planning or domestic relations, you should explore your options with a qualified attorney as soon as possible.
+Experienced Panola and Harrison County lawyer Shelia McCoy can schedule an appointment to discuss your situation and help you develop a strategy to work toward your goals.
+Call us at (903) 935-1190 or contact us online to schedule an appointment.
 We regularly assist people in cities such as Carthage, Beckville, DeBerry, Gary, Tatum, Marshall, Longview, Waskom, Elysian Fields, Harleton, Karnack, Hallsville, and Scottsville.